uptonking/note4yaoo/note-dev-state-management.md

   - State management can be done with variables if you proxy them or overwrite object properties with getter/setters.
   - Everything else resorts to polling or updaters, which will turn your app upside down if it functions asynchronously.
 - Hopefully you're using es6 at least so you have classes which can store their own state,
-  - then it's a matter of making the class objects talk to each other in a parent class as necessary
+  - then it's a matter of making the class objects talk to each other in a parent class as necessary的传递，可以通过pub
-- Honestly, something like redux is already far more basic than what you're going for here.
-  - State is the single most important aspect of the application and hard to get right, if there's any place to use a well-established and tested lib it's for state.
-  - Doing this with a OO monstrosity(巨大而丑陋之物) with setter/getters and event subscriptions will work,
-  - but it'll grow, it'll be messy unless you add actions, demands will increase, you'll want to log, send error reports to a remote, etc.
-  - Like always when people are trying to avoid libs for no reason, in the end they'll write a bad one themselves with little to no benefit.
-- What does vanilla mean to you?
-Are you rolling everything yourself?
-A couple patterns are:
   - pub/sub
   - flux
   - observables(Observer pattern)